lfaoro/tswap/README.md

 - [FIAT Donation](https://checkout.revolut.com/pay/7c8fae59-f65b-44de-9875-39dc014dc817)
 - [Sponsor](https://github.com/sponsors/lfaoro)

+## Roadmap
+- release
+- implement secure address reuse feature via sha256/hmac
+- implement auto clipboard
+- create stylish themes
+- implement birdpay feature

 ## Disclaimer

-I, Leonardo Faoro, provide a service (hereinafter referred to as "the Platform") that facilitates the swapping of crypto tokens by integrating third-party services.
+We provide a service (hereinafter referred to as "the Platform") that facilitates the swapping of crypto tokens by integrating third-party services.
 Please be aware of the following:

 - **No Ownership or Custody**: I do not own, hold in custody, or control any of the crypto tokens that are exchanged.
 All transactions occur directly between users through external services.